xjamundx/asts-utahjs-2015/presentation.md

 # [fit] *__Parsers__*

-^ take JavaScript and turn it into a AST
+^ Who knows about parsers?

 ---

 ```js
 console.log("UtahJS");
 ```
+^ They take code and turn it into a tree.

 ---